qaderi-coding/smart-generator/README.md

 ## Changelog
 - Shall make npm package that you can install through npm instead cloning
 - Shall make GUI application in electron.js that you can use in Linux, Mac and Windows operating systems
-- Shall enrich the package to make the life of developers easier by automation
+- Shall enrich the package reduce the user interaction and to make the life of developers easier by automation

 ## Contributing

 Contributions are always welcome!
 If are you faced any problem, or recommend any feature or changes.
 Feel free, just make an issue to let me know.

 ## License